 Eros Sport Core Vibe

-The Eros Sport Core Vibes were one of the first pairs of shorts I ordered, and one of the most expensive.
+The Eros Sport Core Vibes were one of the first pairs of shorts that I ordered and one of the most expensive.
 I preferred them over anything else that I ordered in the first month (about six different shorts) so I didn’t mind the high price so much.
 I’ve since decided that the Core Energy and the Fusions are a better fit for me, but I still like these and I still wear them.

 Powerhouse Gym Shorts

 These are pretty solid as training shorts go.
-They’re great for squats, deadlifts, running, whatever!
+They’re great for squats, deadlifts, running, or whatever!
 There’s no excess material to restrict range of motion, the cotton has a nice flex to it, and they breathe relatively well.
 The leg openings feel a bit bigger than they need to be in these particular shorts, but it’s not that big of a deal.